The Secret to Creating Impactful Company Values in 2026

 Take, for example, Patagonia’s values statement:

-Our Reason for Being: Build the best product, cause no unnecessary harm, use
+Our Reason for Being: Build the best product, cause no unnecessary harm, use business to inspire and implement solutions to the environmental crisis.

 People don’t buy into Patagonia because they like that Patagonia “implements solutions to the environmental crisis.”
 People buy Patagonia because they want to be seen as one of those environmental change-makers.
 The values statement speaks to their ideal selves.